dsleo/dsleo.github.io/_posts/2023-06-16-the-no-free-lunch-theorem-of-LLMs.md

 Because we should never blindly trust any model, LLM or not, specially for validation task, it’s a good idea to make the above strategies human-in-the-loop.
 That’s why enterprise solutions like [scale.ai](http://scale.ai) or [snorkel.ai](https://snorkel.ai) should naturally reap the benefits of this new paradigm.
 You let the LLMs do as much heavy lifting as possible but keep it on leash with some human monitoring.

-As discussed, we always have to pay the price for validation but we get a massive discount with LLMs !
+As discussed, we always have to pay the price for validation but we get a massive discount with LLMs!

 ---
 {: data-content="footnotes"}